 You can send an email request inviting the other party (eg your prospective tenant) to sign.

 Signing in print

-Print a copy of your tenancy agreement for each party.
+Print a copy of your Room Rental Agreement for each party.

 Every party must sign and date each copy.